TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

 technical debt, be it new developments or things already in production.
 From architecture to code to culture and training.

+This was our amendment to the classic technical debt definitions:
 > We do not consider technical debt only stuff made consciously, but also stuff made some time ago which needs
-> reconsideration based on current software engineering standards, tools and technology, but also on updated company
+> reconsideration based on **current** software engineering standards, tools and technology,
-> strategy and needs.
+> but also on **updated company strategy and needs**.

+This updated definition helped us to revisit our projects periodically to make sure they are aligned with company strategy but also helps us to deprecate things we are going to evolve when their stacks become obsolete.

 ## How is technical debt born